FAIRDataTeam/FAIRDataPoint-Docs/docs/about/components.rst

 The FAIRDataPoint component depends on a `MongoDB <https://www.mongodb.com>`__ database to store application data, i.e. data required for the application to function properly, such as settings, user accounts, roles, metadata schemas, and so on.

+This component is available as Docker image `mongo`_.

 Triple Store
 ------------